Socratic method: Questioning methods

 Socratic seminars are based upon the interaction of peers.
 The focus is to explore multiple perspectives on a given issue or topic.
 Socratic questioning is used to help students apply the activity to their learning.
 The pedagogy of Socratic questions is open-ended, focusing on broad, general ideas rather than specific, factual information.
 The questioning technique emphasizes a level of questioning and thinking where there is no single right answer.

 Socratic seminars generally start with an open-ended question proposed either by the leader or by another participant.
 There is no designated first speaker; as individuals participate in Socratic dialogue, they gain experience that enables them to be effective in this role of initial questioner.

 The leader keeps the topic focused by asking a variety of questions about the text itself, as well as questions to help clarify positions when arguments become confused.
 The leader also seeks to coax reluctant participants into the discussion, and to limit contributions from those who tend to dominate.
 She or he prompts participants to elaborate on their responses and to build on what others have said.
 The leader guides participants to deepen, clarify, and paraphrase, and to synthesize a variety of different views.

 The participants share the responsibility with the leader to maintain the quality of the Socratic circle.
-They listen actively in order to respond effectively to what others have contributed.
+They listen actively to respond effectively to what others have contributed.
 This teaches the participants to think and speak persuasively using the discussion to support their position.
 Participants must demonstrate respect for different ideas, thoughts and values, and must not interrupt each other.

 Questions can be created individually or in small groups.
 All participants are given the opportunity to take part in the discussion.
 Socratic circles specify three types of questions to prepare: